achille-martin/pyqt-crom/README.md

 Repository created and maintained by [Achille Martin](https://github.com/achille-martin).

 :clap: Huge thanks to [Phil Thompson](https://pypi.org/user/PhilThompson/), the creator and maintainer of [PyQt](https://riverbankcomputing.com/software/pyqt/intro) and [pyqtdeploy](https://pypi.org/project/pyqtdeploy/).
-This repo is a hands-on tutorial for pyqtdeploy and contains optimisations for the tool.

 _For more information about licencing details, take a look at the section dedicated to Licencing._

-:star: If you feel that you can make progress with your own projects by converting your PyQt5 apps into cross-platform apps, please support this project by starring and sponsoring it.
+:star2: If you feel that you can make progress with your own projects by converting your PyQt5 apps into cross-platform apps, please support this project by starring and sponsoring it.

 <a href="https://www.buymeacoffee.com/achille_martin" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/v2/arial-yellow.png" alt="Buy Me A Coffee" width="200px"></a>